Executive Committee (ExCom) Election Information

 On December 31st, the terms of 6 Ex Comm member’s expire.
 Seven members are running to fill the 6 seats.
 The candidate personal bios are below.
-Following the bios is a link to the ballot.
-Further instructions are on the ballot.

 Do not vote online if you have mailed or intend to mail a ballot.